simonmichael/hledger/hledger/hledger.m4.md

    guessing an appropriate sign.

    - **If hledger guesses the wrong sign:**\
-     You can prepend a minus sign to flip it.
+     Prepend a minus sign to flip it.
 Eg:

       ```rules
       fields date, description, amount-in, amount-out